Bob Barrett (Indigenous Australian): R v Ballard (Barrett) murder trial

 In February 1829, Barrett and several other Awabakal men were staying in Sydney and engaging in a pub crawl around The Rocks and Circular Quay.
-They encountered a drunk Aboriginal man of the Eora clan named Borondire (aka 'Dirty Dick'), whom they dragged to the shore near Bennelong Point and beat to death with waddies.
+They encountered a drunk Aboriginal man of the Eora clan named Borondire (a.k.a.
+'Dirty Dick'), whom they dragged to the shore near Bennelong Point and beat to death with waddies.
 Barrett, who was conspicuous in his signature outfit of an old soldier's jacket, and two of his associates were soon apprehended and found guilty of murder by a hastily convened coroner's court.

 Barrett was placed in custody, but by June the Chief Justice of New South Wales, Francis Forbes, brought his case to the Supreme Court in order to discharge Barrett.
 Forbes' reason for this was to absolve the courts of any responsibility over "the quarrels between the aboriginal natives".
 Forbes further stated that:to interfere with the savage tribes, whose countries we have taken possession of, in occupying a foreign country, the laws that are imported have reference only to the subjects of the parent state; I am not aware that those laws were ever applied to transactions taking place between the original natives themselves.
 This is founded on a wise principle.
 The savage and the social state are widely different.
 In the social state every individual sustaining an injury has the benefit of the collected wisdom of society to take his complaint into consideration.
 But it is not so among savages; in such a state, the passions become the ministers of justice.
 Amongst themselves the greatest injustice would arise, if that brute force to which they have recourse were to be restrained by the laws by which civilized society is bound.
 Besides, if we interfere in cases of acts of oppression on the persons of the aboriginal natives, committed amongst themselves, we must also interfere in questions of property, which very often give rise to those disputes, and thus have to administer justice in all their matters.
 For these reason, I do not think it just to apply our laws in cases arising solely between the natives themselves, and am of opinion that this man should be discharged from custody.

 Barrett was subsequently released and was soon returned to Port Macquarie.

 This case, often mistakenly known as R v Ballard when its correct title is R v Barrett, revealed the unwillingness of the British to protect Aboriginal Australians under their legal system, or even to recognise them as more than 'savages', let alone as British subjects.
 The case also set an important precedent of legal pluralism in Australia, which, although somewhat overturned by a subsequent similar case called R v Murrell in 1836, remains relevant in modern Australian legal cases involving traditional Aboriginal practices of inter se retribution.
 In 1841, the findings of the similar legal proceeding of R v Bonjon seemed to confirm the outcome of the Barrett case over that of Murrell.